2013 Motegi GT 250km

-The 2013 Motegi GT 250km was the final showdown of the 2013 Super GT season, the 8th points scoring race for GT500 cars and the 9th for GT300 cars.
+The 2013 Motegi GT 250km was the final round of the 2013 Super GT season, the 8th points scoring race for GT500 cars and the 9th for GT300 cars.
 It took place on November 3, 2013 at Twin Ring Motegi in Motegi, Tochigi, Japan.

 Background

 Kohei Hirate and Yuji Tachikawa led the championship for Team Cerumo, having scored 58 points.
 Following their win at the previous race, TOM'S drivers Kazuki Nakajima and James Rossiter were 2nd in the championship, four points behind Cerumo.
 Eight teams in GT500 had a theoretical chance at winning the championship entering the Motegi round.
 In GT300 Team Mugen had an eight-point lead over Goodsmile Racing's Tatsuya Kataoka and Nobuteru Taniguchi, while in GT300 only five teams had a possibility of winning the championship.
 The Balance of Performance was re-adjusted in GT300, the air restrictor sizes for the Honda CR-Z and Subaru BRZ were returned to their sizes that were at the Fuji 300km round.

 Because Motegi was the final round of the championship, teams that competed in all rounds of the championship had their weight ballast removed, all cars with the exception of the #5 Team Mach Nissan GT-R GT3 ran without weight ballast.
 Unlike other rounds which are normally 300km in length, Motegi is only a 250km race.
 38 cars entered the final round at Motegi, the #360 Tomei Sports Nissan GT-R GT3 not entering Motegi was the only change from the Autopolis entry list.